ypaulsussman/learning-log/next_up/posts_to_write.md

 1. Apps and Ideas Heap #13 [ ]

-1. JavaScript_The Hard (and New Hard) Parts [ ]
+1. Chamot's Strategy Instruction Articles [ ]
-1. Deep JavaScript Fundamentals
-1. JavaScript: The Recent Parts

 1. Apps and Ideas Heap #8 [ ]

-1. Chamot's Strategy Instruction Articles [ ]
 1. Task-Based Language Teaching Articles [ ]

 1. Apps and Ideas Heap #10 [ ]

-1. Beautiful JavaScript [ ]

 1. Apps and Ideas Heap #11 [ ]

-1. Design for Developers [ ]

 1. Educause's 7 Things You Should Know [ ]

 1. Apps and Ideas Heap #15 [ ]

-1. Go Figure The Economist Explains [ ]

 1. Apps and Ideas Heap #14 [ ]